DonaghEgan/Graph_Neural_Network_Mutation_Data/README.md

 # Graph Isomorphism Neural Network

-This repository contains a pipeline for processing genomic and clinical data from cancer studies, such as the MSK Immuno 2019 dataset, and training a Graph Neural Network (GNN) model for survival analysis using a Cox proportional hazards loss.
-The pipeline handles mutation data, structural variants, clinical features, and gene interaction networks to predict patient survival outcomes.
+This repository processes genomic and clinical data from the MSK Immuno 2019 dataset.
+Using the Reactome database, a gene network is created.
+This gene network is used to preform message passing using the previously described Graph Isomorphism Network approach (https://arxiv.org/abs/1810.00826).
+A Cox prorportional hazard loss using patient survival data is used to train the message passing approach.
+The pipeline handles mutation data, structural variants, clinical features and gene interaction networks to predict patient survival outcomes

 ## Features
 - **Data Processing**: Processes mutation, structural variant, and clinical data into structured arrays for model input.